GRCJP/Resume-Builder-Public/documentation/resume-guidance.md

 ---

-## How This Guidance Shaped the GRC Resume Builder
+## How This Guidance Informed the GRC Resume Builder

 Every feature in this tool was built around these principles: